UPocek/SecureSoftwareDevelopment/Z2/README.md

 ## A. Attackers & Motivation

+### Noob

+Non-capable and non-motivated to hack the system, just doing things wrong that can put a system in failure state

+- users
+- - think of your grandpa, who often clicks a button too many times or enters invalid values.

 ### Civilians

 Non-capable and non-motivated to hack the system or users, but wanting to get services for free